Skip to Content

 Your shower won’t stay pristine forever, but knowing how to caulk a shower can return it to the oasis it once was.

-2 min read
+5 min read

 Sealing a shower is easy if you know the steps!
 By using professional tips to properly caulk your shower, you can prevent future leaks, mould, and mildew from taking over your beautiful bathroom.
 With the following steps, you’ll be locked and loaded with the right knowledge and ready to take down any leaky shower.

-Know when to re-caulk your shower
+How to caulk a shower: Know when to re-caulk

 Prevention is key when it comes to protecting your bathroom from pesky leaks and mould.
 Fortunately, knowing when to re-caulk a shower is easy, you just have to know what to look for.
 If the seams of your stall or tub are showing signs of cracking, peeling, or discoloration, that’s when you know it’s time to get the caulk out and re-caulk your shower.